 Turns out…quite a bit.
 But not because I studied those areas directly.
 Because I reached out for support.
 I didn’t HAVE to know everything, because I had a network of others who knew more than I did.
 I could ask them questions, get ideas for best practices, and even small tweaks that could make a big impact.
 I was then free to share these with the teachers I was supporting, while also listening to what their needs were and addressing those needs head-on.

 That’s one of the reasons I love our summer and winter online conferences so much.
 It’s freeing for all of us to know that we don’t have to have all the answers!
-I learn more from our presenters and participants each conference because we join in with the sole purpose of sharing and acknowledging that we are better together.
+I learn more from our presenters and participants at each conference because we join in with the sole purpose of sharing and acknowledging that we are better together.

 Frankly, I think we need more of this in education.
 Too often, people hold their knowledge, skills, and tips close to the vest out of fear that others will “steal” their ideas.
 But you’ll never get anything with a closed fist.

-3 ideas for opening up and reaching out
+3 ideas for opening up and reaching out for administrators support

 1. Find your tribe.